nawhas/rfcs/features/authentication-v2/authentication-v2.md

 ERRORS
   - 422: Invalid request
          { message: "...", "errors": { email: "...", ... } }

-GET /v1/auth/nickname
-RESPONSES
-  - 200: Nickname availability
-         { available: true/false }
 ```

 We will be adding the following functions to `App\Http\Controllers\Api\AuthController`
 - register
-- nicknameCheck

 `register` function will handle the creation of the user.
-`nicknameCheck` function will be used to determine if the nickname given is already taken or not

 ### Frontend